 MQVlab_logo

-Interrogating the RNA to find new cancer treatments
+Interrogating the transcriptome to find new cancer treatments

-Our lab uses high-throughput sequencing data and experimental validations to find RNA variations involved in normal tissue development or in cancer.
+Our lab uses high-throughput sequencing data and experimental validations to find transcriptomic changes involved in normal tissue function or in cancer.

 News